 FAQs About Advocate For Cats

-It kills the circulating microfilaria in the bloodstream of the pet thus keeping the immature heartworms from transforming into adult heartworms.
 Thus, the product not only provides protection against ectoparasites but is highly effective against endoparasites as well.

 How Does Advocate Kill Fleas and Worms?